 - The Armor Support Frame designated for use in this season shall be Armor Support Frame Type A. - The 17 mm Speed Monitor Module is not considered a blockage of the armor.
-However, it must not be used to obstruct the armor or interfere with the armor's visual features intentionally. - During the competition, an Engineer Robot is allowed to obstruct its armor in the following two situations that may occur simultaneously: - When projectiles is being reloaded, or a mobile component is being grabbed or carried, the robot is allowed to obstruct one of its Armor Modules with a connected mobile component and the relevant body structure; a different Armor Module can be blocked each time but the obstruction of multiple Armor Modules at a time is not allowed. - 2.
-The Obstruction of an Engineer Robot's Armor Module by a robot being rescued is allowed.
+However, it must not be used to obstruct the armor or interfere with the armor's visual features intentionally. - During the competition, an Engineer Robot is allowed to obstruct its armor in the following two situations that may occur simultaneously:

+- When projectiles are loaded, or a Mobile Battlefield Component is grabbed or moved, any one of the Engineer Robot's armors is allowed to be blocked by a connected Mobile Battlefield Component and the relevant body structure, and the Armor Module obstructed can be different each time, but multiple Armor Modules are not allowed to be obstructed at the same time. - 2.
+An Engineer Robot's Armor Modules can be obstructed by a robot being rescued.